Phoenix Water Quality at a Glance

 Yes, Phoenix has year-round water conservation ordinances.
 The main restrictions include:

-• No lawn watering between 10 AM and 5 PM during “Summer Hours” (September 16 through April 30)
+• No lawn watering between 10 AM and 5 PM (year-round)

-• Prohibition of water waste (running water on sidewalks, driveways, or streets)
+• Prohibition of water waste — no runoff onto sidewalks, driveways, or streets

 • Pool and spa water loss limits

-• Requirements for working irrigation systems at multi-family and commercial properties
+• Requirements for functioning irrigation systems at multi-family and commercial properties

-Phoenix also offers substantial rebates for water-efficient landscaping, drip irrigation systems, and pool covers.
-During drought stages, additional restrictions may be implemented.
+Phoenix offers substantial rebates for water-efficient landscaping, drip irrigation systems, and pool covers.
+Under drought stage activation (the city declared Stage 1 in June 2022 due to historic Lake Mead and Powell lows), additional restrictions can be imposed.
 Visit phoenix.gov/waterconservation for current rules and available rebates.
+Our live alerts tracker covers any future drought-related notices for the Phoenix area.

 Contaminants of Concern